marianterinte/XooCreator.BA/XooCreator.BA/Documentation/STORY_EVALUATION_SYSTEM.md

 This implementation plan provides a robust, step-by-step approach to adding evaluation capabilities to stories.
 The system:

+### ✅ Backend Implementation Status

+**Completed:**
-- ✅ Marks stories as evaluative via `IsEvaluative` flag
+- ✅ Marks stories as evaluative via `IsEvaluative` flag (both `StoryDefinition` and `StoryCraft`)
+- ✅ Stores `IsCorrect` flag on answers (both `StoryAnswer` and `StoryCraftAnswer`)
-- ✅ Tracks individual quiz answers during reading (silently, no immediate feedback)
+- ✅ Tracks individual quiz answers during reading via `StoryQuizAnswer` entity
 - ✅ Calculates scores based on correct/incorrect answers (simple formula)
-- ✅ Displays results screen at completion with breakdown per quiz
+- ✅ Returns results with breakdown per quiz via `CompleteEvaluationEndpoint`
-- ✅ Stores all evaluation attempts (no limit)
+- ✅ Stores all evaluation attempts via `StoryEvaluationResult` entity (no limit)
-- ✅ Supports multiple attempts/retries (fresh start each time)
+- ✅ Supports multiple attempts/retries (fresh start each time via new SessionId)
 - ✅ Extends existing story reading continuation mechanism for session management
-- ✅ Provides feedback only at the end (results screen)
-- ✅ No breaking changes - separate component and route
+- ✅ No breaking changes - all changes are additive
 - ✅ No validation in editor - creator's responsibility
 - ✅ Allows answer overwrite if user goes back and changes answer
 - ✅ Uses current story version at completion time
+- ✅ Full editor support - `IsEvaluative` and `IsCorrect` saved/loaded from `StoryCraft`
+- ✅ Full publishing support - fields copied from `StoryCraft` to `StoryDefinition` on publish
+- ✅ Full reading support - `IsEvaluative` and `IsCorrect` exposed in DTOs

+**Backend Files Created/Modified:**
+- ✅ `StoryDefinition.cs` - Added `IsEvaluative`
+- ✅ `StoryCraft.cs` - Added `IsEvaluative` and `IsCorrect` to `StoryCraftAnswer`
+- ✅ `StoryAnswer.cs` - Added `IsCorrect`
+- ✅ `StoryQuizAnswer.cs` - New entity
+- ✅ `StoryEvaluationResult.cs` - New entity
+- ✅ `XooDbContext.cs` - Added DbSets and configurations
+- ✅ `V0016__add_story_evaluation_system.sql` - Migration script
+- ✅ `SubmitQuizAnswerEndpoint.cs` - New endpoint
+- ✅ `CompleteEvaluationEndpoint.cs` - New endpoint
+- ✅ `EditableStoryDto` - Added `IsEvaluative`
+- ✅ `EditableAnswerDto` - Added `IsCorrect`
+- ✅ `StoryContentDto` - Added `IsEvaluative`
+- ✅ `StoryAnswerDto` - Added `IsCorrect`
+- ✅ `StoryDefinitionMapper` - Updated to map new fields
+- ✅ `StoryEditorService` - Updated to save `IsEvaluative`
+- ✅ `StoryAnswerUpdater` - Updated to save `IsCorrect`
+- ✅ `StoryPublishingService` - Updated to copy fields on publish
+- ✅ `StoriesService` - Updated to load fields in editor
+- ✅ Seed data DTOs - Updated to support new fields

+### ⏳ Frontend Implementation Status

+**Pending:**
+- ⏳ Story editor UI - Add checkbox for `isEvaluative` and toggles for `isCorrect` on answers
+- ⏳ Story reading - Track session, submit answers, complete evaluation
+- ⏳ Evaluation results component - Display score and breakdown
+- ⏳ Translations - Add all evaluation-related keys

-The implementation is incremental, allowing for testing at each phase, and maintains backward compatibility with existing non-evaluative stories.
+The backend implementation is complete and ready for frontend integration.
+All changes are additive and maintain backward compatibility with existing non-evaluative stories.
 Best score tracking and complex token configurations will be added later in parent dashboard.